nsquek/temp-portfolio/_posts/projects/2017-04-01-Bullitt Foundation .md

     alt:

 ---
-<p>I designed the layout, created graphics and assisted with copywriting for this 20-page report in collaboration with the International Living Future Institute's Development Team.
+<p>I designed the layout, created graphics and assisted with copywriting for this 20-page report in collaboration with ILFI's Development Team.
 Please contact me if you would like to see the full PDF.</p>